ractivejs/ractivejs.github.io/docs/api/instance-methods.md

     - `[links] (boolean)`: Defaults to `false`.
 Whether or not the observer should "follow through" any links created with [`ractive.link()`](#ractivelink).
     - `[strict] (boolean)`: Defaults to `false`. `strict` uses object identity to determine if there was a change, meaning that unless the primary object changed, it won't trigger the observer.
 For example with `{ data: { foo: { bar: 'baz' } } }`, `ractive.observe('foo', ..., { strict: true })` will not fire on `ractive.set('foo.bar', 'bat')` but will on `ractive.set('foo', { bar: 'bip' })`.
     - `[context] (any)`: Defaults to `ractive`.
 The context the observer is called in (i.e. the value of `this`)
+    - `[array] (boolean)`: Defaults to `false`.
+Whether or not to observe the keypath as an array, meaning that change events will fire with a object containing two lists, `inserted` containing added elements, and `deleted` containing removed elements.
+There is also a `start` integer property indicating the index at which the replacements begin.
+    - `[old] (function)`: Defaults to `undefined`.
+A function that can be used to modify the `old` value passed to the observer callback.
+This can be used to freeze the old value, create a deep clone of it for future firings, etc.

 **Returns**